blackm0re/etoolkit/README.md

 (with confirmation) and finally the new config file (if "all") or instance contents will be displayed.

+The values of variables listed in *ETOOLKIT_SENSITIVE* will not be displayed when an instance is loaded.
+The keys of encrypted values will be be added to *ETOOLKIT_SENSITIVE* implicitly.

 Contact the author for questions and suggestions! :)